-Research Tools

-The navigation scenarios contained age relevant queries concerning eligibility to State compensation or reimbursement, home assistance, or a service.
-Table 2 presents the four scenarios (Table 2 – A list of scenarios).
-Each scenario contained a query, a short description of the protagonist’s background and situation.
-The researchers also prepared a carefully constructed roadmap that mapped the navigation steps necessary to follow from start to finish.
-This way they could count the number of steps that each participant took, the number of screens they navigated back and forth, the amount of time they spent on each screen, and the point in which they announced they were done.
 Data Analysis

-The qualitative data analysis was conducted in accordance with accepted models in qualitative research (Flick, 2014; Lieblich, Zilber & Tuval-Mashiach, 2008).
-80 transcripts of elderly participants that fully or almost fully completed the navigation tasks on the National Insurance website were examined.
-Each of the three researchers separately reviewed the participants’ transcript s to locate central themes, and find relevant quotes depicting each theme.
-Each researcher provided a document on which she listed the central themes.
-To analyze reliability, each transcript was independently read by two research assistants, after which a correlation between their “central themes” were calculated.
-The resulting correlation reflected the number of times each theme was identified by each of the research assistants in all 80 of the transcripts.
-A high correlation was found, which points to consistency and inter-rater reliability in the analysis of the transcripts (r=.87, p<0.01).
-Themes that were not satisfactorily represented or whose significance was disagreed upon by the researchers were removed at this time from analyses.
-At the next stage, themes were grouped into primary meta-themes: navigation strategies (translation, contextualization) and action strategies (avoidance, returning to the home page, typing a full query, planning steps).
-In this paper, we focus on the two navigation strategies.
+We used __________ method to analyze the 80 transcripts for participants who fully or almost fully completed the navigation tasks on the NII website (Flick, 2014; Lieblich, Zilber & Tuval-Mashiach, 2008).
+Three researchers separately reviewed each transcript, identifying and documenting central themes, and finding relevant quotes expressing each theme.
+To analyze reliability, two research assistants independently read each transcript , after which a correlation between their central themes was calculated, reflecting the number of times each theme was identified by each of the research assistants in all 80 of the transcripts.
+A high correlation was found, indicating consistency and inter-rater reliability in the transcript analysis (r=.87, p<0.01).
+Themes that were rarely represented or about which the researchers disagreed were removed from the analysis.
+Themes were then grouped into two primary meta-themes: navigation strategies (translation, contextualization) and action strategies (avoidance, returning to the home page, typing a full query, planning steps).
+This paper focuses on the two navigation strategies.

 Findings

-Navigating the NII site requires a type of ‘multilingualism’ – a vocabulary and language with which to translate the elders’ lived experience and colloquial needs to a bureaucratic language.
-The elders had to reconcile their understanding of their needs, hurts and problems with that of the bureaucratic mechanism of the NII (Lin, 2011).
-This complex task of deciphering the legal formulations employed in the NII site, and successfully relating to it plays a decisive role, on how successful the elders will be in attaining their goal.
+Navigating the NII site requires a type of “multilingualism” – a vocabulary and language with which to translate older adults’ lived experiences and colloquial needs into a bureaucratic language.
+The older adults had to reconcile their understanding of their needs, complaints, and problems with that of the NII’s bureaucratic mechanism (Lin, 2011).
+This complex task of deciphering the NII site’s legal formulations and successfully relating to it plays a decisive role in the older adults’ success in attaining their goals.

-Two strategies dominated the elders’ attempt to navigate the NII site: “Translation” and “Contextualization”.
-By “translation” we refer to the efforts involved in translating the concrete problem into the concepts that are used on the National Insurance website.
-By “Contextualization”, we refer to the efforts involved in making sense of a set of relevant procedures, facts, or events, that form the claim for a benefit.
-The two strategies are interrelated and are reported separately only for the sake of clarity.
+Two strategies dominated the older adults’ attempts to navigate the NII site.
+First, participants engaged in “Translation,” defined as efforts to translate the concrete task or problem into the concepts used on the NII website.
+Second, they engaged in “Contextualization” in their efforts to make sense of a set of relevant procedures, facts or events needed to claim a benefit.
+Below are examples of how participants (all names fabricated) employed each strategy.
+Note that, although the two strategies are interrelated, they are reported separately for the sake of clarity.

-First Strategy - Translation – Lost in the Translation
+First Strategy – Translation

+Participants Debra, Ariella & Yoram: Lost in the Translation

-Debora, an 80-year-old female, (fabricated name) was asked to search the NII website to decide whether the protagonist in the scenario is eligible for some assistance with his weekly rides to the hospital.
-She begins the task by checking whether the NII offers this kind of assistance, and if so, what are the terms for eligibility.
+Debra, an 80-year-old female participant, given Scenario 1, was asked to search the NII website to decide whether “Moshe” was eligible for assistance with his weekly rides to the hospital.
+She begins the task by checking whether the NII offers such assistance, and if so, what the terms for eligibility are.

-Debora: “so first thing I do is type …what’s that…ummm [silence] is he eligible for rides to the hospital.
-Well, that’s my first question I need to answer, Is there such a thing?
+Debra: “So, first thing I do is type …what’s that…ummm [silence] is he eligible for rides to the hospital.
+Well, that’s my first question I need to answer.
+Is there such a thing”?